Are You Adequately Protected?

 4. Identify Covered Perils

 Your policy will specify the events it covers, known as “perils.”
 Common covered perils include fire, theft, and windstorms.
 However, standard policies often exclude natural disasters like floods and earthquakes.
+If you live in a high-risk area, consider purchasing additional coverage or riders to protect against excluded perils.5.
+Review Exclusions and Endorsements

 Every policy includes exclusions – events or items that are not covered.
-Common exclusions include:
+Common exclusions include:-

 - Wear and tear